We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Medical News Today only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-- Best pH-balanced lubricant: Gennev Intimate Moisture | Skip to Review
+- Best pH-balanced lubricant: Gennev Comfort Lubricant | Skip to review

-- Best water-based lubricant: LOLA Personal Lubricant | Skip to Review
+- Best water-based lubricant: LOLA Personal Lubricant | Skip to review

-- Best lubricant for use with condoms: Astroglide X Silicone Gel | Skip to Review
+- Best lubricant for use with condoms: Astroglide X Silicone Gel Lubricant | Skip to review

 There are three main types of lubricants a person can consider.